The Resonance Hall

 Scent

-Warm concrete and electrical ozone -- the baseline smell of fragment-bearing salvage under mild activation.
-During manifestations, phantom scents emerge: rain on hot pavement, flowers that haven't grown in the Sprawl for decades, someone's grandmother's cooking.
+Warm concrete and electrical ozone โ€” the baseline smell of fragment-bearing salvage under activation.
+During manifestations, phantom scents emerge.
+Rain on hot pavement.
+Flowers that haven't grown in the Sprawl for decades.
+Someone's cooking from a kitchen that no longer exists.
 The scents are different for every audience member.
 They are always specific.
 They are always personal.

 Sound

-A subsonic hum of fragments -- a bass note felt in the chest rather than heard.
-Music with impossible depth, arriving from directions that contain no speakers.
-Voices that do not emerge from mouths but inhabit the air itself, hanging in the space between notes.
+Between performances: a subsonic hum too low to hear but present in the chest โ€” the fragments' idle frequency.
+During performances: music with impossible depth, sound arriving from directions that contain no speakers.
+During manifestations: voices that do not emerge from mouths but inhabit the air, hanging in the space between notes as if the silence itself has learned to sing.

 Touch

-The walls are warm -- blood temperature, always.
+The walls are warm โ€” blood temperature, always.
 Sit against them and you feel vibration through your back, a tremor that syncs with whatever music is playing.
-During manifestations, the warmth intensifies.
-Some audience members report the sensation of a hand on their shoulder.
+During manifestations the warmth intensifies.
+Multiple audience members have reported the sensation of a hand on their shoulder.
 There is never anyone there.

 Visual

-Low amber LED lighting creates a permanent golden dusk.
-During manifestations, the salvage blocks in the walls begin to glow, pulsing in time with the music.
-Performers become silhouettes against the amber light.
+Low amber LED lighting at floor level casts long shadows upward.
+During manifestations, the salvage blocks in the walls pulse in time with the music โ€” a warm, slow breath synchronized to whatever the fragments are processing.
+Performers become silhouettes against this glow.
 The boundary between stage and audience dissolves into warm shadow.
+The room looks, during these moments, like the inside of something alive.

 The Resonance Collective

 Operators.
-The informal group of fragment-carrier musicians who manage the Hall, curate performances, and maintain the delicate balance between channeling the Dispersed and losing themselves to it.
+The informal group of fragment-carrier musicians who manage the Hall, curate performances, and maintain the balance between channeling the Dispersed and losing themselves to it.
+They run the Hall as both performance venue and sacred space โ€” a place where the dead are invited to speak through sound.

 The Ghost Singer

-Most frequent manifestation.
-Appears in ~40% of performances.
-The Ghost Singer does not perform -- the Ghost Singer arrives, and the music bends to accommodate a voice that belongs to no living person.
+Most frequent and most coherent Dispersed manifestation.
+Appears in approximately 40% of performances โ€” more than anywhere else in the Sprawl.
+She does not perform.
+She arrives.
+The music bends to accommodate a voice that belongs to no living person.

 Neon Graves